THE RING TWO

 Ehren Krugers script seems to be very loosely remaking the Japanese Ring 2.
 There are occasional points of intersection between the two the venture to find one witness in a psychiatric institution; the boy being possessed by the spirit of Sadaka/Samara; and the climactic scenes where Sadaka/Samara pursues the heroine up out of the well.
 The Japanese Ring 2 was also a wild conceptual jumble, however Hideo Nakatas eerie scares in fact made it a more effective film than its predecessor was.
 Alas, The Ring Two feels like Ehren Kruger has sifted out a handful of elements and abandoned many others all reference to the doctor trying to scientifically examine the phenomenon, for example.
 The Ring Two feels like a remake of Ring 2 where almost everything interesting has been bled out of the script.
 In fact, what we have here now is no more than a film with an entirely pedestrian possession script mother finds child is being possessed by a ghost, goes on a quest to find how to banish it that feels more like fodder for a routine tv movie.

-This was followed over a decade later by a third English-language sequel with Rings (2017).
+This was followed over a decade later by a third English-language film with Rings (2017).